pt-ship-nominations/pt-ship-nominations/README.md

 <p align="center">Self nominations and multiple character ships are allowed!
 Single cosplays are allowed too, however not priority.</p>

+<p align="center">You can nominate one person for a ship and a single nomination as well!
+We do not mind putting you more than once.</p>

 <p align="center">All nominated profiles will be investigated by the 2nd owner to make sure you are not a Proshipper or Darkshipper.</p>

 <p align="center">We do not heavily research into ships we do not know.
 If a ship or person we nominate is problematic, please let us know.</p>